RECAPEM

 • Once the decision has been made to proceed with evacuation of the pneumothorax, the size of the thoracostomy tube or catheter selected depends upon the likelihood of high-volume air leakage (e.g. large pneumothorax, mechanical ventilation, bronchopleural fistula) or presence of concomitant blood (e.g. large pleural air-fluid level, trauma mechanism).

-• ⚠️Avoid following treatments in patients with pneumothorax:
+• ⚠️Avoid the following treatments in patients with pneumothorax:

 • High-flow nasal oxygen via nasal cannulae (HFNC)